metapolator/metapolator/design-spaces.md

 #### metapolation math
 Dealing with adjustment master sequences is also a two-step plan, but a different one:

-1. calculate the underlying metapolation of all adjustment masters that make up the sequence—as for adjustment masters; apply adjustment-master adjustments on top of each;
+1. calculate the underlying metapolation of all adjustment masters that make up the sequence—as for adjustment masters; apply the adjustment-master adjustments on top of each;
-* _exactly_ for the stretch where the adjustment master sequence is placed on the sliders—projection on axis for master sequence crosses, and projection on the sides for the triangle—the metapolation of this adjustment master sequence **replaces** the normal metapolation, _hard_.
+* _exactly_ for the stretch where the adjustment master sequence is placed on the sliders—projection on axis for master sequence crosses, and projection on the sides for the triangle—the metapolation of this adjustment master sequence **replaces** the normal metapolation.

+**note**: there is something about adjustment master sequences, how they sit in multi-dimensional spaces, that is just not _right_.
+Stay tuned.

 ### extrapolation
 Switching on extrapolation: